lcouper/MosquitoThermalAdaptation/README.md

 Working doc: https://docs.google.com/document/d/1xFx6vmBDdw5-maTafi-_qo3OfKLJdVki4uI07BEJNdA/edit

 1. To what extent is there variation in mosquito thermal tolerance?
 1a.
-Is the variation primarily in thermal *limits* or trait performance?
+Is the variation primarily in thermal *limits* or trait performance?  (evidence: for composite fitness measure, calculate variance in peak performance and in thermal limits)
 1b.
-Is the variation genetically-based?
+Is the variation within-, between-population, or both?   (do above for both within (for dev rate, fecundity, and life span traits) and between-populations)
 1c.
-Is the variation within-, between-population, or both?
+Is the variation genetically-based? (evidence: results from sequencing on % genetic contribution to fitness)

-2. With what aspects of temperature/climate is this variation associated? (analysis = correlations between thermal limits and bioclim variables)
+2. With what aspects of temperature/climate is this variation associated? (evidence: correlations between thermal limits and bioclim variables)
 3. Importance of each life history trait (struggling with the right question here)
 3a.
-What life history traits vary the most? (analysis = which traits have greatest between-population variance? within-pouplation variance?)
+What life history traits vary the most? (evidence: for each trait, calcualte between-population variance?)
 3b.
-What life history traits are most limiting to fitness?
+What life history traits are most limiting to fitness?  (evidence: sensitivity analysis of fitness calculations to trait inputs as in Mordecai et al 2017 (see supplementals)? or just look at which traits have lowest TPC parameters)
 3c.
-What life history traits contribute most to local adaptation?
-(Sensitivity analysis of fitness calculations to trait inputs as in Mordecai et al 2017 (see supplementals)? or just look at which traits have lowest TPC parameters)
+What life history traits contribute most to local adaptation? (evidence: which show strongest correlation with climatic variable?)

 #### 2. Intra-specific variation in modeling climate responses